DeodharR/docs/README.md

 and help us out by sending a patch.

-Once this documentation reaches a state of relative stability and completeness, it will replace [the existing Selenium documentation](http://docs.seleniumhq.org/docs/), which is severely lagging behind the real state that Selenium is in.
+Once this documentation reaches a state of relative stability and completeness Selenium testing, it will replace [the existing Selenium documentation](http://docs.seleniumhq.org/docs/), which is severely lagging behind the real state that Selenium is in.